root-project/root/documentation/primer/Introduction.md

 **Let's dive into ROOT!**

-[^1]: This guide was prepared for the ROOT IRMM Tutorial adapting "A
-    ROOT Guide for Students"
+[^1]: This guide is based on "A ROOT Guide for Students"
     <http://www-ekp.physik.uni-karlsruhe.de/~quast>, a document by D.
     Piparo, G. Quast and M. Zeise.